jumpserver/jumpserver/README.md

 Applying for the Enterprise Edition: https://jumpserver.org/enterprise.html

 ## System Architecture
+Below is the schematic diagram of the JumpServer system architecture, providing a more comprehensive understanding of the product features of JumpServer.
 ![][image-system-architecture]
 _[To-do]: Need to design the graphics._

+JumpServer consists of multiple key components, which collectively form the functional framework of JumpServer, providing users with comprehensive capabilities for operations management and security control.
 | Project                                                | Status                                                                                                                                                                 | Description                                                                             |
 |--------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|
 | [Lina](https://github.com/jumpserver/lina)             | <a href="https://github.com/jumpserver/lina/releases"><img alt="Lina release" src="https://img.shields.io/github/release/jumpserver/lina.svg" /></a>                   | JumpServer Web UI